bluehawk/kohanut-doc/guide/dev.kohana.md

 # Integrating with Kohana Controllers

-Intregrating your other Kohana Controllers with Kohanut is easy, thanks to the awesome HMVC of Kohana 3 you can just send a sub-request.
-If you are only doing one or two pages, a sub-request will probably be faster and easier, but if you are integrating alot of controllers and actions, you will want to override the content.
+Intregrating your other Kohana Controllers with Kohanut is easy, thanks to the power of Kohana 3's HMVC design.
+We can simply send a request for an external controller from within Kohanut.
+This is easy to implement, and works great if you are only doing one or two pages.
+But if you are integrating alot of controllers and actions, you will want to call Kohanut from your controllers and override the content.

-## Using a sub-request
+## Using a request

-Simply create an element of the page of the type "Request" and then put the url of the request.
+Let's say you have a `Controller_Actions` with an `action_contact()` that you want to show up on the contact page.
+Just edit the contact page, and add an element of type "Request", and when prompted, type in the route to that controller, which by default is `/actions/contact`, and create the element.

 That's it!
+Kohanut calls a `Request::factory()` and puts the response right onto the page.

-You will probably want to add this to the controller, so people can't access it directly, Kohanut should catch the exception and display the 404 page.
+You will probably want to add this to your controller, so if someone tried to browse to "/actions/contact" they wouldn't see the form without any of the styles on navigation, they exception will be caught by Kohanut and the 404 will be displayed.

     if ($this->request != Request::instance())
 	{